MrCreativ3001/SnakeTs/README.md

 # SnakeJs
- A clone of the game snake in javascript and html
+ A simple clone of the game snake in typescript.